THEATER

 NOV.
 22 – DEC.
 15:THE THANKSGIVING PLAY

-Moonbox Productions presents at the siStreet Arts, 2 Arrow St in Cambridge this wickedly funny as well as blistering satire by Native American Playwright, Larissa FastHorse.
-Annually, with the turkey roasting in the oven, family gathered around the table, while a football game blasts from the tv.
-Most in the U.S. are celebrating this great American tradition.
-But, when four, well meaning, white, politically correct performers get together and decide to create a new take on a pageant presentation that goes beyond the often fantasized Indians feeding the starving settlers.
-Hidden in that charming narrative is the fact they Indians were repaid with genocide.
+Moonbox Productions presents on the stage of Arrow Street Arts, 2 Arrow St in Cambridge this wickedly funny as well as blistering satire by Native American Playwright, Larissa FastHorse.
+Annually, with the turkey roasting in the oven, family gathered around the table, while a football game blasts from the TV Most in the U.S. are celebrating this great American tradition.
+But, when four, well meaning, white, politically correct performers get together and decide to create a new take the holdiay.
+For the school children they want to rewrite an all new pageant presentation that goes beyond the often fantasized Indians feeding the starving settlers.
+Hidden in that charming narrative is the fact the Indians were ultimately repaid with genocide.
 Thus, the four struggle to meet eye to eye as their good intentions turn into outright tension.
 The group’s attempt to re-envision history while desperately not ruffling any feathers…Indian or otherwise, comes to the fray.
 Directed by Tara Moses, the four desperately attempt to re-think Thanksgiving.
 The intimate production just features the four characters.
 Logan (), is a schoolteacher who wants to put on a culturally appropriate play about Thanksgiving for her students; Jaxton () her lover, whose political correctness is obnoxiously overt;; Caden (),is a fellow teacher and academic who has written many plays gathering dust in his closet and is void of any production experience; and Alicia (), an attractive but totally clueless actress that Logan hired, wrongly thinking that she was of Native American heritage, provides dressing for the show.
-Logan and Jaxton who head on into the project with self inflated egos seem eager to do something educational as well as create a sensitive theatrical experience for their students.
+Logan and Jaxton who head on into the project with their self inflated egos seem eager to do something educational as well as create.
+A perfect sensitive theatrical experience for their students.
 But, due to their narcistic arrogance as well as an abundance of ignorance, they create a play devoid of Native Americans which causes their good intentions to become the plays cringe factor.
 History and humor, along with a steaming side dish of uniquely American hypocrisy are the dishes that seem to be served up as they fumble their way to create this new conceptual play.
 Will they and the audience be prepared to eat the words that ultimately get served.
 Moonbox traditionally supports local non-profits by partnering with a different non-profit organization for each show, giving them greater visibility and helping them to increase the reach and impact of their work.
 Tickets may be purchased at www.moonboxproductions.org

 NOV.
 23 – DEC.
 29: A CHRISTMAS CAROL